 I am visiting Vancouver long-term this fall, and am currently working remotely for Tastypill as a junior game designer.

-Project Buffalo is an alternative reality game that asks players to become digital archeologists as they comb through websites and discover the story of a group of CU students in 2000 who were working together to investigate the suspicious Department of Paranormal and Extraterrestrial Studies.
-For this project, we created 3 websites, recorded a podcast, and wrote over 15000 words of story.
+Project Buffalo is an alternative reality game that asks players to become digital archeologists as they comb through websites and discover the mystery within.
+For this project, we created 3 websites, recorded a podcast, planted physical and digital clues, and wrote over 15000 words of story.
 My primary focus was on game design, but I also led the web design, project management, and audio production.

 As my final project for my "Tiny Games" class, a class focused on self-imposed restrictions while developing games to provoke creativity, I decided to create a shoot-em-up with the then emergent pandemic as the theme.
 Through building this game I stretched my coding ability to create dynamic enemies, projectiles, and multiple levels of difficulty as the game progressed.
 Built in Pico-8, all the code, graphics, and sound was created my me!Read More